Category: Education

 Posted on: November 17, 2018 by

 Why does being overweight increase your chances of getting hemorrhoids?
 Hemorrhoid tissues are “cushions” of blood vessels that play an important role in helping your body eliminate waste.
 Food passes from the stomach through the intestines.
 The waste (stool) then travels through the colon to the rectum.
-It is stored in the rectum until [Read more...]
+It is stored in the rectum [Read more...]

 Posted on: October 16, 2018 by